Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Automated Regression Testing: How to Put It Into Practice

-Now that we’re done defining concepts, it’s time for some practical tips on how to actually implement regression testing.
+Now that we’ve defined some concepts, it’s time for some practical tips on how to actually implement regression testing.
 There’s good news.
 If you already write some kind of automated tests for your application—e.g. unit tests—then you’re already performing regression testing without even knowing about it.

 Regression testing is not a “new” category of automated tests.
 It’s not an alternative to unit tests or integration tests.
 On the contrary, your automated tests —unit tests, integration tests, and similar—written from day one in the project can and should act as regression tests.
 After each new change to the codebase, just re-run all of the relevant tests on the suite to ensure they’re not failing.